 Timing Matters

 The timing of your baking soda tonic can affect its impact.
-For athletic performance, take it 60-90 minutes before exercise.
+In real terms, for athletic performance, take it 60-90 minutes before exercise.
 For acid reflux, take it after meals or when you experience symptoms.
 Avoid taking it on an empty stomach, as this can increase the risk of gastrointestinal upset.

 Stay Hydrated